sap-tutorials/Tutorials/tutorials/abap-environment-generation-rfc-proxy/abap-environment-generation-rfc-proxy.md

 ENDCLASS.
     ```

-  3. Activate both classes, auto generated and created by your own.
-Press F9 to run the class and check results in the Console.
+  3. Activate both classes, auto-generated and created by your own.
+Press **F9** to run the class and check results in the console.

     ![console](16.png)